labcontrol-data/mr-damper/README.md

 **Please check more details about this project [in the blog page](http://www.anvargas.com/blog)**

-`maincode.m` is a MATLAB(R) script that calls Simulink-Matlab, generates simulation data, and generates figures.
+`maincode.m` is a MATLAB(R) script that calls Simulink-Matlab and generates simulation data.
+The script also generates figures.
 The figures contain both simulation and real-time data collected in a laboratory testbed.

-For more details about the experimental data, as long as the corresponding academic publications, please visit the project page on [FileExchange](http://www.anvargas.com/blog).
+For more details about the experimental data, as long as the corresponding academic publications, please visit [the project page](http://www.anvargas.com/blog).

 Installation